IvanFelipeEscobar/Professional-Portfolio/README.md

 ## Description

-This application is a simple react app, that serves as a Professional Portfolio for myself, Ivan Escobar, using some of the skills learned in the full stack coding bootcamp I am attending.
+This application is a simple react app, that serves as a Professional Portfolio for myself, Ivan Escobar, using some of the skills learned in the full stack coding bootcamp I recently completed.

 [Deployed Application](https://ivanfelipeescobar.github.io/Professional-Portfolio/)